v-whitetail/html-nomicon/README.md

 This binary is intended to be called as an embedded CLI.

-It expects 2 arguments:
+It expects 3 arguments:

 1. A path to the working directory.
 This Should be the same as the path supplied to tcp_localhost.

 2. An optional string of valid JSON.

+3. An optional filepath.

-If this argument is not supplied, it will expect this data via StdIn.
+Note: If neighter 2 nor 3 are supplied, this binary expects the buffer via StdIn.

 The public API for this binary provides the Data::get() and Data::get_with_timeout() methods to process arguments.